coin-or/SHOT/docs/DebuggingSHOT.md

   command; use the Bash tool's own timeout parameter, `lldb -b` batch mode (which exits on its own), or background the process and poll instead.

+### Debug vs. Release builds change which crashes you can even see

+- Bundled third-party solver libraries often carry their own internal consistency `assert()`s that are compiled out under `NDEBUG` in a Release build.
+Check `CMAKE_BUILD_TYPE` in `CMakeCache.txt` before concluding a fix "still doesn't work" — if a fix resolves a crash on some instances but a different instance now aborts inside a dependency's own assert, rebuild a Release configuration and re-run the same failing case there before treating it as a blocking regression (note a fresh CMake configure may default to a different generator, e.g. Makefiles instead of Ninja — check `CMAKE_GENERATOR` in the new cache).
+The underlying data-quality issue is usually still worth fixing regardless, since a Release build wouldn't crash but could still silently produce a worse or wrong result — but it changes how urgently the assert failure needs to block shipping.

 ## 9. If this doc is stale

 File names and which task writes them are derived from the source and can